 Yet, I know from experience that when I put in a touch here and a touch there that they remember me.
 And when they have more work, I’m the obvious choice.
 The business-y term is “top-of-mind awareness.”

-Rather than log in to Highrise and manually input each and every contact, I can now keep my network vital and up-to-date with three clicks in five seconds.
+Rather than log in to your CRM and manually input each and every contact, you can use the Chrome extension to automate (or at least streamline) the process.
+You can keep your network vital and up-to-date in five seconds.

-Once those I’ve got those people captured in Highrise, I can set reminders to follow up, stay in touch, and find some small way to be thoughtful.
+Once you have captured those contacts, you can also set reminders to follow up, stay in touch, and find some small way to be thoughtful.

 The Three Best Growth Strategies I Know